Application Process for the Periclean Scholars Class of 2026

-The application process opens September 21, 2020 and closes on March 5, 2021 for first-year students.
+The application process for Periclean Scholars opens September 10, 2022 and closes on March 10, 2023 for first-year students.
 Applications will be accepted and reviewed on a rolling basis.
 The early submission of applications is strongly encouraged.

 There are three components to the application: (1) a letter of recommendation from a faculty person; (2) a letter of application; and (3) an interview with the Class Mentor.
-Applicants will be notified of their acceptance prior to pre-registration for the fall 2021 semester.
+Applicants are notified of their acceptance prior to preregistration for fall semester.

 The letter of application should include the following:

--A brief statement describing why you are interested in becoming a Periclean Scholar and making this long-term academic and (potentially) global engagement commitment.
+·A brief statement describing why you are interested in becoming a Periclean Scholar and making this long-term academic and global engagement commitment.